Renew & Restore Detox Kit

 A crisis throws us into deeper confusion as it entangles us in too many wrong responses.
 Healing consists of allowing the silence to go in the right pathways.
 In every spiritual or wisdom tradition, pure consciousness unfolds, if let alone, in the direction of love, creativity, renewal, and evolution.
 There is no injunction that says, “Be still and let’s see what happens” or “Be still and who knows how that will work out for you?

-Instead, the mindbody balance we all have relied upon since infancy is directed positively.
+Instead, the mind-body balance we all have relied upon since infancy is directed positively.
 Health and wholeness are the norm; creativity and renewal are the norm.

-This is why I believe that the COVID-19 crisis can lead to healing, because without a doubt everyone feels the need for a rest.
+Without a doubt everyone feels the need for a rest.
 Follow this need toward your source, and it will be fulfilled.
 This is a time when the rest brings into play the infinite power of consciousness.
 All we have to do is align ourselves with that power at the level of silent mind.